RafaelaUmbelino/Project_2_Jan23/README.md

 - **wishlist** - shows all the restaurants you added to your wishlist, sorted by higher preference, plus a sorting menu, and "add to favorites" (for places you have visited) and "delete" buttons for each restaurant
 - **favorite list** - shows all the restaurants you selected as favorites, sorted by higher personal rating, plus a sorting meny, and "delete" buttons for each restaurant
 - **restaurant details** - each restaurant displayed on the wishlist and favorites list opens to a page with more details on the restaurant
+- **404** - render a page that informs the user something went wrong on the client side
+- **500** - render a page that informs the user something went wrong on the server side

 <br>